yanlinpu/information/README.md

-## Something about ruby, rails, js, vim and git
+## Something about ruby, rails, js, vim, git and so on.
-adfwerw